Economic and Public Sector Program

 Duration: 2012 - 2016

 Location: Asia Pacific, Papua New Guinea

 Coffey managed the Economic and Public Sector Program for Papua New Guinea, on behalf of the Australian Government.
 The program applied innovative solutions to tackle development challenges.

 Papua New Guinea is rich in resources, but still has high levels of people living in poverty.
 Creating a vibrant economy and equitable society to improve the quality of life for children, women and men is an ongoing challenge.

-Debate and discussion of issues is widely accepted as a cultural norm in Papua New Guinea.
+Debate and discussion of issues are widely accepted as a cultural norm in Papua New Guinea.
 But making sure they are held at decision-maker level and heard among the broader population in order to influence lasting change is vital.

 With a long and close working relationship, the Australian and Papua New Guinean governments are committed towards the goal of development for PNG.
 Tanim Graun – a televised development debate – is one example of that partnership.

 Tanim Graun, or ‘turn the earth’, is a question and answer style television program exploring topical and timely issues dealing with development challenges in PNG.
 The program canvasses a range of topics and views through discussion and debate.

 Guests from politics, media and business answer questions posed by members of the public, providing an opportunity for a collective voice for PNG citizens

 An extensive amount of research and consultation goes into selecting themes for Tanim Graun to ensure that they resonate with and engage the public.
 Recent topics have included: